What Assets Should Be Considered When Planning Your Estate?

 - Who will make decisions regarding your health care if you’re unable to

-“Whether the assets are digital, whether they’re held in paper form, whether they’re stocks and bonds in a drawer—they could even be something as crazy as gold or silver bars.
+“You want to consider all of your assets in estate planning,” says Ohio estate planning and probate attorney Jay E. Michael.
+“Whether the assets are digital, whether they’re held in paper form, whether they’re stocks and bonds in a drawer — they could even be something as crazy as gold or silver bars.
 There could be all different types of assets.
-But any asset needs to be addressed,” says Michael.
+But any asset needs to be addressed.”

 This article will cover the basic steps to creating an estate plan and the assets you want to consider.
+For help creating your estate plan, reach out to an experienced lawyer.

-Assets to Consider in Your Estate
+Assets To Consider in Your Estate

+Any and all assets should be considered when making an estate plan, says Michael.
 Of course, everyone’s estate will consist of different things.
-In general, however, you want to make sure the following types of assets are accounted for:
+But generally, you want to make sure the following types of assets are accounted for:

-- Stocks and bonds, mutual funds
+- Stocks and bonds

-- Investment accounts or brokerage accounts
+- Investment accounts

 - Retirement accounts, including IRAs and 401(k)s